Dashboard UX & Interaction

 A dashboard's success is not measured at launch.
 It is measured six months later.
 Is it still open on someone's screen every morning?
 Is it still the first thing a manager checks before their standup?
 That sustained, habitual use is the only metric that matters for the dashboard itself.

-• Dashboards people actually open Because the experience respects their time and attention, not just their data.
+• Dashboards people actually open Because the experience respects their time, their attention, and their working memory limits.

-• Five-second answers Cognitive load managed through grouping, progressive disclosure, and restraint in what is shown.
+• Five-second answers Cognitive load managed through grouping, progressive disclosure, and restraint in what earns screen space.

 • Fast, trustworthy interactions Under three seconds to load, under one second to filter, with clear timestamps and honest error states.